 This story is told via an interactive presentation, filled with factual science and historical examples of the development of sound and its essential uses through the ages, such as a demonstration of a bell inside a vacuum chamber to show how sound travels through air and many more fun front of class activities.

 The workshop then continues with pupils listening to a real 1898 Thomas Edison phonograph before making their own paper strip music box songs, to listen to in the workshop and to keep as a memento for home or your topic books.
-This is then followed by a detailed SC1 investigation to really challenge pupils observation and recording skills.

-ACTIVITIES IN THE FULL DAY VERSION OF THIS WORKSHOP:
+ACTIVITIES IN THIS WORKSHOP:

 (This can be for one class, several classes in turn, or choose one activity as part of a multi science day with other classes)